FailAcademy/learning/wdp-vancouver/_slides/week-04/01-accessibility.md

 - 81.3% of those with disabilities use aids and assistive devices (source: [Statistics Canada](http://www.statcan.gc.ca/pub/89-654-x/89-654-x2013002-eng.htm))
 - 100% of us are aging right now!

+???
+In groups discuss why we should care
 ---

 # Why Accessibility on the Web Matters...